 In the middle of the 20th century, the Bulova name was absolutely everywhere.
-After Joseph Bulova founded the company in 1875 and they began producing their own timepieces a few decades later, they grew into a pioneering watch brand that made great strides in design, production and even marketing.
-The first-ever television advertisement, for any company, as noted by Guinness World Records, was a 1941 spot that declared, “America runs on Bulova time.”
+After Joseph Bulova founded the company in 1875 and they began producing their own timepieces a few decades later, they grew into a pioneering watch brand that pushed boundaries in the industry for design, production and even marketing.
+The first-ever television advertisement, for any company, as noted by Guinness World Records, was a 1941 spot that declared “America runs on Bulova time.”

 To parse through the hundreds of watches available, we’ve selected our favorite Bulova pieces that stand out among the many different styles.